aetperf/aetperf.github.io/_posts/2022-02-15-A-Parallel-loops-in-Python-with-Joblib-Parallel.md

+---
-# A Parallel loop in Python with Joblib.Parallel
+title: A Parallel loop in Python with Joblib.Parallel
+layout: post
+comments: true
+author: François Pacull
+tags: Python parallel Joblib primes
+---

 The goal of this post is to perform an embarrassingly parallel loop in Python, with the same code running on different platforms (Linux and Windows).
 From wikipedia, here is a definition of [embarassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel):